EdisonModesto/Growcery/README.md

 Here're some of the project's best features:

-- Buy fresh produces from different farmers
+- Buy fresh produce from different farmers
-- Sell fresh produces to the market
+- Sell fresh produce to the market
 - Order Tracking
 - Daily/Weekly/Monthly Sales Report
 - Inventory Management